Introduction

 Why?

-C# is a popular language for building maintainable software with complex domain logic, such as enterprise and financial applications.
-However, its frontend capabilities are lacking—especially when compared to the web ecosystem.
+C# is a popular choice for building maintainable software with complex domain logic, especially in enterprise and financial systems.
+However, its frontend capabilities are limited—particularly when compared to what the web ecosystem offers.

-The web platform is the industry standard for building modern user interfaces.
-It offers best-in-class tooling and frameworks, such as React ↗ and Svelte ↗, enabling developers to build better frontends faster than with any other language or platform.
+The web platform is the industry standard for modern UI development.
+Frameworks such as React and Svelte provide exceptional tooling, fast iteration, and a vast ecosystem, enabling developers to build high-quality interfaces with ease.

 How?